Alfresco/alfresco-build-tools/docs/README.md

           git-username: ${{ secrets.BOT_GITHUB_USERNAME }}
 ```

+#### Preview option for maven-build-and-tag

+There is a possibility to publish snapshot maven artifacts and docker images from an open PR.
+In order to use it specify `preview-label` input (or use default `preview`).
+Create a PR with the `preview-label` label.
+The created artifacts will be tagged as `0.0.1-$GITHUB_PR_NUMBER-$GITHUB_RUN_NUMBER-SNAPSHOT`.

 ### maven-deploy-file

 Upload one or more files to a maven server, without requiring the presence of a